jayr-o1/university-specialization-recommendation-system/README.md

     └── ...
     ```

-2. **Skill Mapping**: The system maps course skills to these categories, handling both exact and partial matches.
-For example, "CSS Frameworks (e.g., Bootstrap, Tailwind CSS)" will properly categorize even if a student specifically lists "Tailwind CSS".
+2. **Skill Mapping**: The system maps course skills to these categories, handling both exact and partial matches, allowing for more accurate skill gap analysis.

-3. **Enhanced Recommendation Algorithm**: Recommendations factor in:

-    - Skill proficiency (Beginner, Intermediate, Advanced, Expert)
-    - Project-backed skills (practical application)
-    - Skill category matching between student profile and course requirements
-    - Collaborative filtering based on other users' preferences
-    - Skill graph analysis for suggesting related skills
-    - Career path alignment for personalized learning paths

-4. **Faculty Teaching Analysis**: For teachers, the system:
+3. **Faculty Teaching Analysis**: For teachers, the system:

     - Analyzes existing skills and matches them with course requirements
     - Identifies skill gaps that prevent teaching specific courses
     - Recommends courses that are best matches for current skill sets
     - Suggests skill development priorities based on teaching goals

+4. **Industry Trend Analysis**: The system compares faculty skills with current industry demands:

+    - Identifies high-demand skills faculty already possess
+    - Highlights missing skills that are in high demand
+    - Prioritizes skill development recommendations based on industry relevance
+    - Provides learning path information including prerequisites and estimated learning time

 5. **Skill Gap Visualization**: The system can generate visual representations of skill gaps between faculty members and course requirements, making it easier to plan professional development.